weidongli20/Fintech-Rice-Ex1/README.md

 # Weidong Li
-I am a data scientist.
-I would like to be a Financial Analyst.
+FinTech Developer + Creative Thinker with a background in financial analytics.
-I like both financial and coding, so I choose FinTech as a career path
+I like both the analysising financial data and coding computer programs, so I choose FinTech as my new career aspiration